ArrowrIcon Home icon

 The school dance

-The school tried to prepare us for life outside school and after we had left.
+The school tried to prepare us for life outside school after we left.
 One way was through ballroom dancing.
-At that time - or to be more precise, about 20 years previously - all well brought up young ladies knew how to waltz, quickstep and foxtrot, etc, and indeed all well brought up young gentlemen knew how to partner the young ladies and lead them round the floor.
-When I was at Copthall in the late 1950s, the accomplishment was already well in decline as a necessity.
+At that time - or to be more precise, about 20 years previously - all well-brought-up young ladies knew how to waltz, quickstep and foxtrot, etc, and indeed all we-brought-up young gentlemen knew how to partner the young ladies and lead them round the floor.
+When I was at Copthall, the accomplishment was already well in decline as a necessity.
 Nevertheless, we all had to learn ballroom dancing.

 In my year, the tuition came from a teacher in the hall to music on a gramophone and we girls had to take it in turns to learn the male steps so that our partners could practice the female ones.

-Then came the school dance, which was for the fifth form (the O level year) and was free.
+The school dance, which was for the fifth form (Year 11, the O level year) was free.
 I believe that we were allowed to invite a boy to partner us, but only a few knew anyone suitable.
-So numbers were made up with the school inviting a clutch of extra boys from the local public school, Haberdashers.
+So numbers were made up with the school inviting a clutch of extra boys from a local public school, Haberdashers.

 The dance was an acute embarrassment to me, as at that stage I didn't have a boyfriend and sat like a wallflower all evening as most of the boys were too embarrassed to ask us girls to dance.
+We didn't know them and they didn't know us.
 It was a shame for my mother who had put quite a lot of effort into making me a ball gown and buying me suede evening shoes.

-I could not have been alone in my embarrassment because the school clearly learnt from the experience, and - as Sally Lawson's recollections show - things were very different by two years later.
+I could not have been alone in my embarrassment because the school clearly learnt from the experience, and - as Sally Lawson's following contribution shows - things were very different by two years later.

-We had ballroom dancing lessons with boys from Haberdashers for about six weeks prior to the Copthall school dance.
+For about six weeks prior to the Copthall school dance, we had ballroom dancing lessons with boys from Haberdashers.
 These lessons were held after school and a professional dance teacher took them.
-Boys and girls were paired up by height.
+Boys and girls were paired up by height, so no-one felt embarrassed at being less popular.
 The classes certainly gave us some confidence.

 Sally Lawson